Classic-Gaming/tf2db/README.md

-# tf2db
+# Classic's cheater list

-Classic's cheater list for US east coast pubs
+This list consists of cheaters caught by me playing on VA servers and very rarely LA/Washington, initial times from upload will be inaccurate, this is a personal list updated by me alone.